-Adjust the driver's head restraint so the back of your head rests against the center of the restraint.
+Adjust the driver's head restraint so the center of the back of your head rests against the center of the restraint.

 Have passengers adjust their head restraints properly as well.
 Taller persons should adjust their restraint as high as possible.
-When a passenger is seated in the rear center seating position, make sure the center head restraint is in its highest position.
+When a passenger is seated in the rear center seating position, make sure the center head restraint is properly positioned.